 Determining the fair value of a reporting unit involves the use of significant estimates and assumptions.
 Our impairment review process uses the income method to estimate the reporting unit's fair value and is based on a discounted future cash flow approach that uses the following reporting unit estimates: revenue, based on assumed market segment growth rates and Intel's assumed market segment share; estimated costs; and appropriate discount rates based on the reporting units' weighted average cost of capital as determined by considering the observable weighted average cost of capital of comparable companies.
 Our estimates of market segment growth, our market segment share and costs are based on historical data, various internal estimates and a variety of external sources, and are developed as part of our routine long-range planning process.
 The same estimates are also used in planning for our long-term manufacturing and assembly and test capacity needs as part of our capital budgeting process and for both long-term and short-term business planning and forecasting.
 We test the reasonableness of the inputs and outcomes of our discounted cash flow analysis against available comparable market data.
-In determining the carrying value of the reporting unit, we must include an allocation of our manufacturing and assembly and test capacity.
-This allocation is based on each reporting unit's relative percentage utilization of our manufacturing and assembly and test assets.
+In determining the carrying value of the reporting unit, we must include an allocation of our manufacturing and assembly and test assets because of the interchangeable nature of our manufacturing and assembly and test assets).